Table of Contents[Hide][Show]

 When you see a bunch of cars pulled off the road or a group of people with their tripods set up or peering through their binoculars, stop the car!
 And don’t be a jerk and block the road.
 Find a safe spot to pull all the way off of the pavement, even if it means you have to walk back to the best viewing spot.

 Or rent a pair.
 My tiny binoculars were not powerful enough to see the wolf pack as anything more than tiny black spots moving around the field.
 But the powerful (and super expensive) Swarovski viewing scope another tourist had rented made it possible to see the wolves’ faces as they played in the morning sun.
-And yes, everyone was happy to share their equipment so everyone, especially children, could see the wild animals up close.
-Just ask nicely.
+In the past, everyone was happy to share their equipment so everyone, especially children, could see the wild animals up close.
+Post-Covid, this may not be the case, so you may want to arrange your own rental.
 And caution kids not to touch the scope.

 In my family, this does not carry the same ominous message as it does when you hear it from law enforcement.
 In our family, it means yelling “scenic vista” when you’re driving along.
 That way, everyone gets to see the amazing sights out the car window.
 In Yellowstone, it could mean catching a glimpse of Yellowstone Lake, bison grazing in a field or a rainbow after a rainstorm.

 Wherever you want to stay in Yellowstone, book early.
 And be tenacious.
 People do cancel reservations.
-So if you haven’t gotten a reservation at the spot you want, call back regularly.
+So if you haven’t gotten a reservation at the spot you want, check the website regularly.
 Something may have opened up.

-The properties are managed by concessonaires, not the National Park Service.
+The properties are managed by concessionaires, not the National Park Service.

 My Austin Adventures guide loved to tell us that the “most dangerous thing at Yellowstone isn’t a bear.
 It’s other drivers.”
 It’s tempting to watch the wildlife as you drive by, but don’t.
 Just don’t.
 Pull off the road.
 Park the car in a safe spot.
 Get out and take a look.
 And when you’re crossing the road to get a better look, remember to look both ways.
 Really.